MAD: Manifold Attracted Diffusion: Background

 Of course, this is only useful provided that we have access to the score, which depends on the data distribution, and from which we usually have only a finite number of samples.
 Remarkably, it turns out that a useful approximation of the score can be learned by training a neural network on these samples.
 A common practice, motivated by numerical stability, is to learn the so-called denoiser function $D$, which is simply a shifted and scaled version of the score, i.e.\@ $D(x,\sigma) = \sigma^2 Sp_\sigma(x) + x$.
 This denoiser function is then approximated by a neural network $D_\theta$ using a loss based on

 which is minimized by the denoiser function.
 However, as the expectation over the data distribution must be replaced by the empirical expectation based on the available data samples, this loss has, in general, many global minima.
-Nonetheless, employing neural networks utilizing an adapted U-Net architecture \citep{unet1,ho2020denoising,unet2} appears to introduce sufficient bias towards a good approximation of the score.
+Nonetheless, employing neural networks with an adapted U-Net architecture \citep{unet1,ho2020denoising,unet2} appears to introduce sufficient bias towards a good approximation of the score.

 This approximation capability is primarily founded on the empirical observation that using it to generate images by evolving \eqref{eq_pfODE} (or related differential equations) produces realistic samples.
 An analytical description of how $D_\theta$ approximates $D$ is still an open problem.
 As the purpose of the work is to introduce a novel inference procedure, we will simply assume that we can obtain a suitable approximation to the score by some established training method.

-\section{Concept: the extended score}
+\section{Concept: the Extended Score}

-Let $M(\R^d)$ denote the set of probability measures on $\R^d$. \begin{definition}[Extended score] For $d\in\R^d$, $p\in M(\R^d)$, $\gamma\in(0,\infty)$, let
+Let $M(\R^d)$ denote the set of probability measures on $\R^d$. \begin{definition}[Extended score] For $d \geq 1$, $p\in M(\R^d)$, $\gamma\in(0,\infty)$, let

 and